Today's Articles

 Sarah Early

-Sarah Jane Woodson was born in Chillicothe, OH, the daughter of Thomas and Jemima Woodson.
+Sarah Jane Woodson was born in Chillicothe, OH, and was the daughter of Thomas and Jemima Woodson.
 Much of her feminist and black community involvement occurred through the African Methodist Church (AME) and several black educational institutions.
 In 1856, she earned an L.B. degree from Oberlin College, becoming one of the first Black women to receive a college degree.
 From 1859 to 1860, while working at Wilberforce University, Early became the first Black woman college faculty member.

 She taught in several of Ohio’s black community schools and, from 1860 to 1861, was a principal of the schools in Xenia, Ohio.
 In 1868, Early went to teach at a school for Black girls in Hillsborough, N.C., run by the Freedmen’s Bureau.
 That same year, she married Rev. Jordan W. Early, a pioneer in the AME Church movement.
 She assisted in his ministry while teaching throughout the South, and in 1894, she chronicled her husband's work in the book, "The Life and Labors of Rev. J.W.
 Early."